MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wave-step-codes.md

 [!include [banner](../includes/preview-banner.md)]
 [!include [banner](../includes/banner.md)]

-## About wave step codes

 Wave step codes are codes that users can set up and use to link specific instances of wave methods to a corresponding template.
 The templates include templates for replenishment, containerization, label printing, load building, and sorting.

 When wave step codes aren't used, users must enter free text to reference a specific template from the wave method instance.
-Free text is prone to error, because users must make sure that the wave step text that they add for a specific wave step method in a wave template exactly matches the wave step text in the target template.
+Free text is prone to errors because users must make sure that the wave step text that they add for a specific wave step method in a wave template exactly matches the wave step text in the target template.

 Wave step codes for a specific wave step type are set up on a separate page.
 For every wave step method instance in a wave template that requires a wave step code, the wave step code must be selected in a drop-down list.
 Selection in a drop-down list replaces free text entry and helps reduce the risk and impact of human error.
 Setup codes are used to link a wave step method in a wave template to a target template for the method.